Hydraulic shock: Related phenomena

 Steam hammer can occur in steam systems when some of the steam condenses into water in a horizontal section of the piping.
 The steam forcing the liquid water along the pipe forms a "slug" which impacts a valve or pipe fitting, creating a loud hammering noise and high pressure.
 Vacuum caused by condensation from thermal shock can also cause a steam hammer.
-Steam hammer or steam condensation induced water hammer (CIWH) was exhaustively investigated both experimentally and theoretically more than a decade ago because it can have radical negative effects in nuclear power plants.
+Steam hammer or steam condensation induced water hammer (CIWH) has been exhaustively investigated both experimentally and theoretically due to the negative effects on nuclear power plants.
 It is possible to theoretically explain the 2 millisecond duration 130 bar overpressure peaks with a special 6 equation multiphase thermohydraulic model, similar to RELAP.

-Steam hammer can be minimized by using sloped pipes and installing steam traps.
+A steam hammer can be minimized by using sloped pipes and installing steam traps.

 On turbocharged internal combustion engines, a "gas hammer" can take place when the throttle is closed while the turbocharger is forcing air into the engine.
-There is no shockwave but the pressure can still rapidly increase to damaging levels or cause compressor surge.
+There is no shockwave, but the pressure can still rapidly increase to damaging levels or cause compressor surge.
 A pressure relief valve placed before the throttle prevents the air from surging against the throttle body by diverting it elsewhere, thus protecting the turbocharger from pressure damage.
-This valve can either recirculate the air into the turbocharger's intake (recirculation valve), or it can blow the air into the atmosphere and produce the distinctive hiss-flutter of an aftermarket turbocharger (blowoff valve).
+This valve can either recirculate the air into the turbocharger's intake (recirculation valve) or it can blow the air into the atmosphere and produce the distinctive hiss-flutter of an aftermarket turbocharger (blowoff valve).

 Mitigation measures

-Water hammers have caused accidents and fatalities, but usually damage is limited to breakage of pipes or appendages.
+Water hammers have caused accidents and fatalities, but usually, damage is limited to the breakage of pipes or appendages.
 An engineer should always assess the risk of a pipeline burst.
 Pipelines transporting hazardous liquids or gases warrant special care in design, construction, and operation.
-Hydroelectric power plants especially must be carefully designed and maintained because the water hammer can cause water pipes to fail catastrophically.
+Hydroelectric power plants, especially, must be carefully designed and maintained because the water hammer can cause water pipes to fail catastrophically.

 The following characteristics may reduce or eliminate water hammer: